 1. Nutritional value of high-calorie foods

-High-calorie foods provide a high calorie count per serving and are surprisingly nutrient-dense.
+High-calorie foods provide a high amount of calories per serving and are surprisingly nutrient-dense.
 These options often contain large amounts of essential vitamins, minerals, and other beneficial compounds.
 For example, nuts are high in calories but packed with healthy fats, protein, vitamins, and minerals like vitamin E, magnesium, zinc, and more.

 Calorie-dense foods contain large amounts of essential vitamins, minerals, and compounds that are beneficial to the body.